Both aspiring accountants and accounting professionals know that continuing their education will help their career.

 Accredited Business Accountant (ABA)

 To qualify, you need to hold three years of professional experience (two of which may be satisfied through college credit).
-You also have to achieve a minimum score of 70% on the two-part ABA exam.
+Additionally, you also have to achieve a minimum score of 70% on the two-part ABA exam.

 This certification is offered by the Accreditation Council for Accountancy and Taxation.
 While it only qualifies you for practicing public accountancy in a minority of states (Delaware, Iowa and Minnesota), the ABA certification can give you a competitive edge and even lead to a salary increase.